pythtb/pythtb/docs/source/usage.rst

    Class for constructing meshes or paths of k-points and parameter points.
 This class stores information about grid topology, such as periodic boundary conditions, which get passed on to the :class:`pythtb.WFArray` class for wavefunction storage and manipulation.
+* :class:`pythtb.Lattice`
+   Class for storing information about the lattice structure of the tight-binding model, including lattice vectors, reciprocal lattice vectors, and nearest neighbor vectors.
+This class is used by the :class:`pythtb.TBModel` class.
 * :class:`pythtb.W90`
    Class for interfacing `PythTB` with `Wannier90 <http://www.wannier.org>`_ allowing for the construction of tight-binding models based on first-principles density functional theory calculations.